reportportal/agent-js-cypress/README.md

 **setTestCaseId (*id*, *suite*)**.
 Set test case id to the current test or suite.
 Should be called inside of corresponding test/suite.<br/>
 *id* is a string test case Id.<br/>
-*suite* is the title of the suite to which the specified test case id belongs.
+*suite (optional)* is the title of the suite to which the specified test case id belongs.
+Should be provided just in case of reporting test case id for specified suite instead of current test.

 ## Screenshots support